My 7-Year-Old Doesn’t Watch Any TV (and Doesn’t Want To)

 This is a brief account of a child who lives in the modern world without any TV.
 She is my daughter.

 I grew up in Cleveland, Ohio, where I watched plenty of TV.
 Back then (the ’80s and ’90s), we still called it TV because computers and streaming weren’t readily available.
 We didn’t have cable at my house, or a VCR until I was in high school, but that didn’t hold me back.
 I watched cartoons most mornings before school and most Saturday mornings, game shows in the early evening, and eventually more adult shows and movies as I got older.
 On a whim, I gave up TV in 2003, my first year out of college, but I continued to watch movies here and there with friends and family.
 Eventually, I gave those up, too.
 I now watch nothing at all.
+Except, of course, the world is still here and I watch that in real time.

 This story was submitted by a Fatherly reader.
 Opinions expressed in the story do not reflect the opinions of Fatherly as a publication.
 The fact that we’re printing the story does, however, reflect a belief that it is an interesting and worthwhile read.

 Aside from the lack of media, my daughter and I are basically modern and normal.
 I have a bank account and a car.
 We go the grocery store and buy our clothes from retailers.
 Her mother and I are divorced, which is sort of normal.
 I even have a blog.
-It’s called Off Grid Kids, which implies something not normal — but if you met us at the playground, you wouldn’t guess it.
+It’s called Off Grid Kids, which implies something not normal, but if you met us at the playground you wouldn’t guess it.
 We did live off the grid for some of her childhood, but we no longer do.

 Still, I would be disingenuous to claim that we’re average.
 To begin with, we live in New Mexico, which pretty much defines us as weirdos.
 We live at the end of a long dirt road, and from our house we can walk into miles of unpopulated wilderness.
 We often do.
 But so do lots of other people, and it’s not like we’re walking around in buckskins.
 My daughter likes pink dresses.
 I wear sweatpants.
 All made in China, as it should be.